jmilet/jmilet.github.io/_posts/2015-10-11-remote-files.markdown

 iex(mac@192.168.1.37)5>
 ```

-Again in the Raspberry we catch the file.
-Note the local pid in the Mac
+Again in the Raspberry we receive the file.
+Note the local pid in the
-and the remote one in the Raspberry.
+Mac and the remote one in the Raspberry.

 ```bash
 iex(raspberry@192.168.1.38)2> f = receive do